The Best Wireless Networking Buyer’s Guide – Summer 2022

 The Guru’s Tip

-This is a huge step up from other WiFi 6 mesh offerings, thanks to its dedicated backhaul and 4x4 streams.
+This is a massive step up from other WiFi 6 mesh offerings, thanks to its dedicated backhaul and 4x4 streams.
 Most others get by with 2x2 and no dedicated backhaul.
-This is the reference device for next-gen mesh performance!
-And if you have a really large home (up to 7,500sf) or more than two floors, you can go with the three-node version, available on the same product page.
+This is the reference device for serious mesh performance out of the box!
+And if you have a really large home (up to 7,500sf) or more than two floors, you can add a third node, available on the same product page.

 Adapters